wilofice/genereux.github.io/coding/algorithms/_posts/2021-12-09-linked-list-cpp.md

 image:
   path:    /assets/img/posts/tutorials/data-structure-linked-list.png
 comments: true
+tags: [data structures, linked lists]
 ---

 To store a list of items, we usually use an array.
 This implementation is the most intuitive but it is not so efficient in terms of memory, time and usage.

 In this article, we are going to learn how to implement a linked list.
 It is an implementation that allocates memory to data item by data item as they are added in the list.
 It also come with the advantages that the insertion and deletion operations are very simple.

+**Before continuing, I assume that you have basic undestanding of C++ classes, methods and memory allocation notions.**
+**If you feel more comfortable reading in the dark, you can set the dark mode by clicking on the button besides the menu button*

 1. toc
 {:toc}

-#### Creating a linked list
+## Creating a linked list

 A linked list is a data structure composed of nodes, each node holds some information and a pointer to another node in the list.
-When a node has only a link to its successor, the list is called a singly linked list .
-But a node has a link to its successor and also a link to its predecessor, it is called a doubly linked list.
+When a node has only a link to its successor, the list is called a *singly linked list*.
+But a node has a link to its successor and also a link to its predecessor, it is called a *doubly linked list*.

 Only one variable is needed to access all the elements of the list and the last element of the list is the null pointer.